-The colour of your teeth can be a sign of possible decay or a damaged filling.
-If your dental filling has become discoloured, it could signify that the tooth it’s covering is decaying or weakening.
+The color of your teeth can be a sign of possible decay or a damaged filling.
+If your dental filling has become discolored, it could signify that the tooth it’s covering is decaying or weakening.
 In this case, it’s best to have the damaged filling removed and have a new one placed in its place.

-Many things can cause your dental filling to become discoloured.
-Your tooth itself, a mineral deposit on your tooth, or bacteria can cause a brown discolouration.
-A dark discolouration is usually caused by a deep cavity, while a surface cavity generally causes a yellow discoloration.
+Many things can cause your dental filling to become discolored.
+Your tooth itself, a mineral deposit on your tooth, or bacteria can cause a brown discoloration.
+A dark discoloration is usually caused by a deep cavity, while a surface cavity generally causes a yellow discoloration.

 If you are looking for a reliable and affordable dental clinic, we can help you.
 Royal East Dental is a family dental clinic in Dundas, Hamilton, Ontario.
 We offer emergency dentistry, pediatric dentistry, Invisalign, and root canal treatment near Dundas valley.
 You can count on us to provide excellent care and service!
 Contact us today to learn more and book an appointment.